badlydrawnrob/elm-playground/elm-in-action/README.md

 ### Type variables

-- Type variables represent concrete types that have not been specified yet.
+- <s>Type variables represent concrete types that have not been specified yet.
 - Give a brief introduction to [`Type Variables`](http://tinyurl.com/elm-lang-type-variables)
     - For example `number` is a type variable.
-    - `fromList : List elementType -> Array elementType`
+    - `fromList : List elementType -> Array elementType`</s>

 ### Errors